How to Write a Poem: Beginner's Tips from a Published Poet

 ✅ Make sure every line belongs.
 As you read each line, ask yourself: how does this contribute to the poem as a whole?
 Does it advance the theme, clarify the imagery, set or subvert the reader’s expectations?
 If you answer with something like, “It makes the poem sound nice,” consider cutting it.

-Has this process awakened your inner Wordsworth, or are you happily gamboling back to prose?
-Either way, we hope you enjoyed playing with poetry — and that you learned something new about your approach to language.
+Whether these poetry writing tips have awakened your inner Wordsworth, or sent you happily gamboling back to prose, we hope you enjoyed playing with poetry — and that you learned something new about your approach to language.